 The prototype of the Polimi Energy Boat is an electric catamaran powered by a lithium-ion battery and a hydrogen PEM (Proton Exchange Membrane) fuel cell.
 These energy sources are controlled by specially developed electronic circuit boards and connected to the 10 kW electric motor via a DC-DC converter.
 The engine is equipped with custom-designed 3D-printed propellers and a newly created counter-rotating gearbox.
 The entire drive is supported and protected by a carbon fibre cockpit.
 Another in-house development by the students.

-The PEB Team won the «Sustainable Yachting Technology Award by Foundation Prince Albert II» for their innovative project.
+In 2024, the PEB Team won the «Sustainable Yachting Technology Award by Foundation Prince Albert II» for their innovative project.

 Gallery